C Language Interface¶

 In Zerynth it is therefore possible to call C functions from Python, but not (yet) Python functions from C. To call a C function from Python follow this procedure:

-At compile time, @c_native parameters will be used to locate the C source code files and compile them with the appropriate macros defined.
-When pyfn is called, the VM translates the Python call to a C call.
+parameters will be used to locate the C source code files and compile them with the appropriate macros defined.
+When pyfn

-C function call example
+C function call example¶

 A minimal example of C function calling from Python follows.